What is Sever’s Disease?

 - Girls: 8 to 10 years of age.

 - Boys: 10 to 12 years of age.

 Sever’s Disease Symptoms

 As a parent, you may notice your child limping while walking or running awkwardly.
-If you ask them to rise onto their tip toes, their heel pain usually increases.
-Heel pain can be felt in one or both heels in Sever's disease.
+If you ask them to rise onto their tiptoes, their heel pain usually increases.
+In Sever’s disease, pain can be in one or both heels.

 How is Sever’s Disease Diagnosed?